-Courses currently offered are in the fields of Engineering Geology, Hydrogeology, Environmental Geology, Mineral Exploration, Exploration Geophysics.
+Courses currently offered are in the fields of Engineering Geology, Hydrogeology, Environmental Geology, and Geological Data Processing.

-8020 Engineering Geology-Hydrogeology -Environmental Geology Course
+8020 Engineering Geology/Hydrogeology/Environmental Geology Course

 The course consists of a Project (Group A) and from five to eight subjects chosen from Group B, of which five are core subjects of the course.
-The total credit point requirement of the course is 30, of which the project could account for 6,9,15 credit points.
+The total credit point requirement of the course is 30, of which the project could account for 6,9 or 15 credit points.
 The 6 and 9 credit point project is aimed at those students who prefer a higher content of teaching in their MAppSc course, or who find that their interests are not fully covered within the core subjects.

 The five core subjects are all taught in the first session.
 Up to three additional subjects, completed by full-time attendance during the second session, or part-time, or as an external student, may be credited towards the degree, with a consequent reduction in the project requirements.
 The project normally consists of field and laboratory work, and is related to the students major interests.
 Students must consult the Course Director for approval of the project topic.
+Students undertaking fieldwork may incur personal costs.